KRFOSS/kali-docs/development/contributing-runtime-tests/index.md

 We did just throw a bunch of text and code at you all to look at without much explanation, as it was important to note the differences before getting too involved.
 But lets take a step back now and look more closely at this.

-Looking more closely at the `cloud_enum` control file, we have three things going on.
+Looking more closely at the `cloud_enum` control file, we have three things going on:

 ```plaintext
 Test-Command: cloud_enum --help